Chemical Fusion Welding Information

 Applying chemical with a squeeze bottle

 Start at the center of the two panels to be seamed.
 Do not fold back the overlapping material.
 Apply EPI-20-SOL chemical fusion agent into the overlap area with a squeeze bottle or paintbrush to make a 2" wide seam.
 Be sure to allow the top sheet to be wetted by the chemical fusion agent.
 Allow 2 to 5 seconds (depending on sheet temperature) for the chemical to react with the PVC surfaces.
 The material should then be pressed together immediately while the chemical fusion agent is still liquid using cotton rags and a roller.

 (A slip sheet may be required over irregular or damp subgrades.)
 Pay particular attention to any area that consists of more than one layer of material.

-Caution: Avoid contact of chemicals or adhesive with the skin or eyes.
+Caution: Avoid contact with chemicals or adhesive to the skin or eyes.
 Avoid prolonged exposure to vapors.
 Prolonged breathing of adhesive or chemical vapors may be harmful.
 Consult EPI-20-SOL Material Safety Data Sheet.

 To request one of our free Product Sample Books, please email your name, phone number, and address to email@example.com.